zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/iam/iam.md

 In this lab, you will:
 * Sign-in to your OCI Tenancy to access the Console
-* Check the Service Limit
+* Verify the Service Limit
+* Manage access by creating a
-* Create a Demo Compartment
+    - Demo Compartment
-* Create a group, user and policies to manage access
+    - OCI Group
+    - Policies
+    - New User

 ### Prerequisites